What

 general population.

-factors are: the weakening of the muscle called the
+direct contributing factors are: the weakening of the

-lower esophageal sphincter, or LES causing the leakage
+muscle called the lower esophageal sphincter, or LES

 In